What is Dharmakāya?

 Where to encounter it in the index

-Chögyam Trungpa Rinpoche's *Cutting Through Spiritual Materialism* is the index's foundational English-language Karma Kagyu text and the most explicit articulation of how the trikāya frame is meant to function as a corrective against the dharmakāya being collapsed back into a content the ego can claim.
-Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion carry the same lineage at the experiential face — bodhicitta practice as it is taught in the school for which the dharmakāya is the assumed ground.
-Her teaching on uncertainty as the practice and her conversation on becoming more alive translate the same orientation into idiom that does not foreground the technical Sanskrit.
-Tenzin Palmo's *Cave in the Snow* records the British nun's twelve years of solitary retreat under the Drukpa Kagyu lineage, in which the dharmakāya recognition Milarepa's Mahāmudrā songs describe is the practice's operative target.
-Alan Watts's *The Way of Zen* traces the same architecture in its Chinese Chan and Japanese Zen inheritance — including how the hosshin (dharmakāya) cases of the Hakuin koan sequence operate.
-None of the items names the term in its title; the corpus operates inside the doctrine without making the technical Sanskrit foreground.
+Chögyam Trungpa Rinpoche's *Cutting Through Spiritual Materialism* is the index's foundational English-language Karma Kagyu text.
+It is the most explicit articulation of how the trikāya frame functions as a corrective against the dharmakāya being collapsed into a content the ego can claim.
+Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion carry the same lineage at the experiential level.
+Bodhicitta practice in this school assumes the dharmakāya as its ground.
+Her teaching on uncertainty as the practice and her conversation on becoming more alive translate the same orientation into language that does not foreground the technical Sanskrit.
+Tenzin Palmo's *Cave in the Snow* records the British nun's twelve years of solitary retreat in the Drukpa Kagyu lineage.
+Her practice target is the dharmakāya recognition that Milarepa's Mahāmudrā songs describe.
+Alan Watts's *The Way of Zen* traces the same architecture in its Chinese Chan and Japanese Zen inheritance, including how the hosshin (dharmakāya) cases of the Hakuin koan sequence operate.
+None of the items name the term in their titles.
+The corpus operates inside the doctrine without foregrounding the technical Sanskrit.